man using wireless call box

 Historically, the first wireless apartment call boxes were systems that enabled communication between people via two-way radio frequencies.
 Similar to walkie-talkies, these rudimentary push-to-talk devices allow two people — such as a visitor and a building tenant — to talk to each other by pressing a button.

 When one person pushes the ‘talk’ button on a two-way radio call box, the system transfers their audio data to the other person’s device through radio waves.
 These devices can either be hand-held or wall-mounted.
-More advanced two-way radio call boxes can also be connected to a door release, which allows tenants to remotely open the door or gate for visitors.
+More advanced two-way radio call boxes can also be connected to a door release, which allows tenants to open the door or gate remotely.

 Keep in mind: Some radio call box systems may require an FCC license to operate.